Biostatistics M.Sc. Non-thesis Project Guidelines

 Non-thesis projects involving human participants, animal subjects, microorganisms, living cells, biohazards, and/or radioactive materials, shall include the appropriate compliance certification.
 Supervisors may add students directly to their existing approved IRB protocols.
 IRB approval (or a waiver from a McGill IRB committee) is required for graduation.

 Students will need to identify (and have approved) a project supervisor by February 15 (Supervisor Nomination form) and a project proposal no later than May 15 of their first year of study.
-If a supervisor is identified who is outside the department then a department-based co-supervisor is required.
 A student’s supervisor will be primarily responsible for guiding the project design and execution and for ensuring that deadlines are met.
 Completed progress and tracking forms are also required to demonstrate satisfactory progress in the M.Sc. program (click here for details).
 Students should also be aware that M.Sc. non-thesis program students are required to pay for courses taken in the summer term.